HGInsights/snowpack/README.md

 1. See [Decimal](https://github.com/ericmj/decimal)

-2. Datetime fields are represented as `NaiveDateTime`, however a UTC `DateTime` can be used for encoding as well
+2. Datetime fields are represented as `NaiveDateTime`, however a UTC `DateTime` can be used for encoding as well.

 <!-- MDOC !-->